pluralsight/guides/draft/ruby-ruby-on-rails/dual-authentication-using-devise-and-jwt/article.md

 ```

 #### Controller Logic
 In our controllers we need to write the logic for destinguishing between web browser requests and API requests.
-The following are the steps we need to take:

-- Different strategies for CSRF.
+Different strategies for CSRF.
 One for `html` requests and another for `json` or API request.
 - One option is to put logic in the `application_controller.rb`.
 Test if the request is `html` or `json` and protect accordingly.

 ```ruby
 #app/controllers/application_controller.rb
 class ApplicationController < ActionController::Base